Support Your Local Gunfighter

 Support Your Local Gunfighter is a 1971 American comic Western film directed by Burt Kennedy and starring James Garner and Suzanne Pleshette.
-The screenplay was written by James Edward Grant.
+The screenplay was originally written by James Edward Grant, who died in 1966; Kennedy rewrote it but let Grant keep sole credit.
 The picture shares many cast and crew members and plot elements with the earlier Support Your Local Sheriff! but is not a sequel.
-It actually parodies Yojimbo and its remake A Fistful of Dollars, using the basic storyline of a stranger who wanders into a feuding town and pretends to work as an enforcer for both sides.
 The supporting cast features Jack Elam, Harry Morgan, John Dehner, Marie Windsor, Dub Taylor, Joan Blondell and Ellen Corby.

 Garner later wrote that the film was, "not as good as Support Your Local Sheriff".